What is this?

 What am I?

 She doesn’t recognize the voice in her head.
-She doesn’t even remember waking up, yet here she sits, trapped inside an unfamiliar body.
+She doesn’t even remember waking up, yet here she sits, bound by both an unfamiliar body and a secret she can’t yet articulate.

 Sharp pain explodes from the base of her neck.
-She buries her face in the palm of her hands as scalding fire snakes through her like a thousand agonizing cracks.
-She claws at herself, desperate to stop the torture, desperate to grasp a memory of why it’s happening in the first place, but no matter how tightly she squeezes her eyes shut, she can’t stop the helpless sensation that her mind is leaking out of her skull.
+A scalding fire arcs through her head like a thousand agonizing cracks snaking towards one another.
+She grits her teeth and moans in torturous pain but the torture won’t stop.
+She can’t even grasp why it’s happening in the first place, but no matter how tightly she squeezes her eyes shut, she can’t stop the helpless sensation that her mind is leaking out of her skull.

 W-what’s happening to me?